pgadmin-org/pgadmin4/docs/en_US/oauth2.rst

     "OAUTH2_AUTO_CREATE_USER", "Set the value to *True* if you want to automatically create a pgAdmin user corresponding to a successfully authenticated Oauth2 user.
     Please note that password is not stored in the pgAdmin database."
-    "OAUTH2_ADDITIONAL_CLAIMS", "The additional claims to check on the openid ID token.
+    "OAUTH2_ADDITIONAL_CLAIMS", "If a dictonary is provided, pgAdmin will check for a matching key and value on the user ID Token.
-    If the value is provided, and the user ID Token has any of the given values, the login flow will continue.
     In case the ID token does not have any match, the user will receive an authorization error.
     Useful for checking AzureAD_ *wids* or *groups*, GitLab_ *owner*, *maintainer* and *reporter* claims."